Watch our short videos about fair housing on YouTube:

 Fair housing laws protect against discrimination in housing.
 Discrimination is illegal if the reason for the discrimination is listed in the law.
 If the reason for the discrimination isn’t listed in the law, the discrimination is not illegal.

 - “I won’t rent to you because you’re African.”
 Illegal discrimination based on national origin and possibly race and color.

 - “I won’t rent to you because you smoke.”
 Not illegal discrimination.

-It’s illegal to discriminate against or harass anyone about housing because of the person's:
+It’s illegal to discriminate against or harass anyone about housing because of: